Last Updated on October 9, 2021 by Anne-Marie

 Why this recipe works

-When I tell people about my brie fondue dish, they’re skeptical.
+When I tell people about my brie fondue recipe they’re skeptical.
 Brie?
 In a fondue?

 Trust me, it’s soooooo good that you’ll add this to your special occasion recipe repertoire such as romantic dinners, parties, and holidays.

 This brie fondue recipe is also a terrific reason to dig out that dusty fondue pot you got for your wedding shower from the back of your pantry!